What to do first when the application encounters an error

 -

-Fixing errors immediately without understanding the old bug, which may create new bugs.
+Fixing errors immediately without understanding the original bug, which can create new ones.

 -

 Not logging.
-Not knowing how the code runs.
+If you do that, you lose visibility into how the code actually runs.